Retirement Planning: How To Get Out Of Debt Before Retirement

 [Note: As part of Covid-19-related economic relief, automatic forbearance for federal student loans has been extended through at least September 2021, meaning borrowers will accrue no new interest on their principals until then.]

 In addition, if you’re disabled, you may be able to discharge your loan entirely if your disability is not expected to improve.
-Finally, some Parent PLUS loan lenders (specifically Sallie Mae) allow for a co-signer to be released after the primary borrower makes a certain number of on-time payments.
+Finally, some lenders allow for a co-signer to be released after the primary borrower makes a certain number of on-time payments.

 Private student loan relief may prove trickier as there are no standard relief options.
 Check with your lender to see if you can negotiate repayment options.